Warwick 20:20 Project

 The first phase of Warwick Arts Centre’s 20:20 Project is complete, and everyone is encouraged to come in and explore the new spaces.

-The Theatre has been refurbished with new seats and improved access, and there’s a new look and feel in the foyer to help to define the individual areas within Warwick Arts Centre.
-The Studio Theatre has also being refreshed, and is now open.h
+- There is a new look and feel in the foyer to help to define the individual areas within Warwick Arts Centre.

-The Music Centre has returned from Westwood to its home in Warwick Arts Centre – it’s open to everybody, whether you’re a beginner, a music scholar, a chorister, or somewhere in between.
+- The Music Centre has returned to its former corner of Warwick Arts Centre – it’s the home of student music on campus, whether you’re a beginner, a music scholar, a chorister, or somewhere in between.

-The area off the foyer that was previously the small bookshop has been transformed into a brand new Creative Learning space.
-Activities taking place in this area will mirror the Arts Centre’s wider programme of events, so come in and explore what’s there.
+- We’ve opened a brand new Creative Learning Space.
+Activities taking place in this area will mirror Warwick Arts Centre’s wider programme of events, so come in and explore what’s happening there.

 The Warwick 20:20 Project will ensure that Warwick Arts Centre will be the region’s leading cultural centre – a place where creativity, collaboration and innovation thrives, and that it will be a key venue in Coventry’s year as UK City of Culture 2021.

 For more information on the project: timelines, latest news, architectural drawings and FAQs – click on the links below.